-To get started, please contact us for further details about any of your pet’s behaviour issues, or any aspect of our one-to-one behaviour management services.
-Read more on our resources page.
+To get started, please contact Linda for further details about any of your pet’s training or behaviour management issues, or any aspect of our one-to-one behaviour management services.

 Many of the problem behaviours that owners experience with their pets are often due to inter-species miscommunication.
 It is important to know that dogs, cats & other animals, think & act differently from us humans.
 Usually, the things they do that upset us are just them doing their best in a situation that they have never learned to do anything else in.
 Our pets aren't born automatically knowing what we want them to do, so they do what comes naturally & what works for them, which may often cause frustration, annoyance & embarrassment to their owners.

-Our one-to-one training services are our speciality - we believe you get the best value for your time & money, & achieve your specific goals quickly.
-We cover all bases - from early learning & socialisation, life skills & manners, fun & games, to behaviour change for problems-solving.
-From youngsters to oldies, tricks to troubleshooting, improving veterinary patient care & home husbandry - we're here & ready to help you be successful.
+When working one-to-one, we believe you get the best value for your time, effort & money, & helping you to achieve your specific goals.
+We cover early life learning & socialisation for puppies & kittens, life skills & so-called manners, fun & games, & behaviour change plans for problems-solving or behaviour problems.
+From youngsters to oldies, dogs to cats, tricks to troubleshooting, improving veterinary patient care & home husbandry - we're here & ready to help you be successful.

 dog behaviour, behaviourist, dog trainer